 “The 36th Chamber of Shaolin”

-This 1978 Shaw Brothers film is widely renowned as one of the greatest kung fu movies of all time.
+This 1978 Shaw Brothers film is one of the greatest kung fu movies of all time.
 Starring Gordon Liu, it tells the story of a young student who participates in a rebellion against the government, and goes to the Shaolin temple to learn kung fu so he can avenge the people killed in the uprising.

 Liu is a Chinese martial artist who is most well-known for his role in “The 36th Chamber of Shaolin” and its sequels.
-He was featured in martial films frequently in the 1970s through 1990s, before taking two roles as Johnny Mo and Pai Mei in parts one and two of Quentin Tarantino’s renowned “Kill Bill” movies.
+Featuring in martial films frequently in the 1970s through 1990s, before taking two roles as Johnny Mo and Pai Mei in parts one and two of Quentin Tarantino’s renowned “Kill Bill” movies.
 In 2008, he starred in the Bollywood film “Chandni Chowk to China.”
 He’s trained in kung fu.

 “The Young Master”